Configuration

 Set Job Hanging Timeout

 The third parameter configures an optional job timeout.
-If this values is set to higher than 0 (zero), MAGS will kill an IBM Spectrum Protect client process which hasn’t answered for more than the number of seconds configured.
+If this values is set to higher than 0 (zero), MAGS will kill an IBM STORAGE PROTECT client process which hasn’t answered for more than the number of seconds configured.
 The job in question will be noted with a “116” return code.

-Consider setting this option if you’re suffering from issues where a Spectrum Protect process is hung up because of networking issues or problems/bugs with the BA client (such as APAR IT29661) which would otherwise lead to MAGS waiting indefinitely for the BA client to finish.
-We recommend to set this parameter to at least an hour (3600 seconds) and revise checking frequently whether hanging Spectrum Protect conditions have been fixed by IBM in newer BA Client versions.
+Consider setting this option if you’re suffering from issues where a STORAGE PROTECT process is hung up because of networking issues or problems/bugs with the BA client (such as APAR IT29661) which would otherwise lead to MAGS waiting indefinitely for the BA client to finish.
+We recommend to set this parameter to at least an hour (3600 seconds) and revise checking frequently whether hanging STORAGE PROTECT conditions have been fixed by IBM in newer BA Client versions.
 Also note, that a job which triggered this timeout has most likely not actually finished processing and leaves an undetermined number of objects unprotected.

 Backup Source